 The Request for COR Support memorandum initiated by the CO should be routed through requiring activity (e.g., COR Supervisor, Functional Commander/Director (FC/FD)).
 See Enclosure 5 of DoDI 5000.72, Qualification Requirements for CORs and Enclosure 6 of DoDI 5000.72, Examples of COR Responsibilities and COR Certification Requirements.
 The COR must file the CO’s Request for COR Support memorandum (if used) in the “COR Online File.”

 The CO must provide contract specific training (see paragraph 1.3.7).
 COR management is responsible for ensuring that any COR performing under a waiver pursuant to sections 1701-1764 of Title 10, United States Code completes all required training.
-New entrant and required DoD Component provided ethics (U.S. Air Force Annual Ethics Training for OGE Form 450 filers or for non-OGE Form 450 filers) and combating trafficking in persons (CTIP) training may not be waived.
+New entrant and required DoD Component provided ethics (U.S. Air Force Annual Ethics Training for OGE Form 450 filers or DAU ACQ 0030l for non-OGE Form 450 filers) and combating trafficking in persons (CTIP) training may not be waived.

 The CO shall perform, with participation of the COR and COR supervisor, a yearly administrative review of the COR's online file during the anniversary month of appointment, or more often, at the discretion of the CO.
 The CO shall upload the COR File Annual Checklist to the Surveillance and Performance Monitoring (SPM) (Formerly CORT Tool) in PIEE comprised of the minimum requirements of, COR-related documents necessary for the effective discharge of COR duties and responsibilities.
 The Checklist (available in SPM) shall guide the COR in populating the online COR File and serve as the basis for the CO to judge the accuracy and completeness of the COR file during each review.

-1.2.4 Upon completion of each CO review of the online COR File, the CO shall document the results on the COR File Annual Checklist and upload each Checklist review to the SPM.
-1.2.5 The COR Designation from the CO must also:
+The COR Designation from the CO must also:

 Designate the COR (if required) as an Assessing Official Representation (AOR) supporting the CPAR process;

-Stipulate that the COR will be required to have access to the (if required due to overseas deployment support); and
+Stipulate that the COR will be required to have access to the Synchronized Pre-Deployment & Operation Tracker (SPOT) (if required due to overseas deployment support); and

 Stipulate whether the COR will require access to the System for Award Management (SAM) to review the contractor's service contract reports.